edgelesssys/contrast/docs/docs/deployment.md

 Please be aware that runtime policies currently have some blind spots.
 For example, they can't guarantee the starting order of containers.
 See the [current limitations](features-limitations.md#runtime-policies) for more details.
 :::

+Running `contrast generate` for the first time creates some additional files in the working directory:

+* `seedshare-owner.pem` is required for handling the secret seed and recovering the Coordinator (see [Secrets & recovery](architecture/secrets.md)).
+* `workload-owner.pem` is required for manifest updates after the initial `contrast set`.
+* `rules.rego` and `settings.json` are the basis for [runtime policies](components/policies.md).
+* `layers-cache.json` caches container image layer information for your deployments to speed up subsequent runs of `contrast generate`.

 If you don't want the Contrast Initializer to automatically be added to your workloads, there are two ways you can skip the Initializer injection step, depending on how you want to customize your deployment.